captainPrime/Politico/README.md

 - Samule Afoloranmi(LFA)

 #Licence
-This project is licenced by
+This project is licenced by Andela-bootcamp politico. &copy; 2019
-Andela-bootcamp

 # Heroku link
 This app is deployed using heroku